do-jonathan4/lfz-m2/exercises/sql-join/README.md

 Sometimes, a column's original name doesn't make sense for a desired result set.
 This can be for one of two reasons:

-1. The column has the same name as another table in the joined results.
+1. The column has the same name as another column in the joined results.
 1. The column name doesn't really communicate enough information about the data in the column outside of the context of the table.

-In order to address either of theses scenarios, we can **alias** column names.
+In order to address either of these scenarios, we can **alias** column names.
 For example, if we want the product `"name"` and the supplier `"name"` to both appear in the same result set, we can do this:

 ```sql
 select "products"."name" as "product",